-Includes contact and demographic information for the PI, up to two key team members, institution, and parties responsible for accounts payable and grants management if the applicant is funded.
+Includes contact and demographic information for the PI, and contact information for the institution, study team, and parties responsible for accounts payable and grants management if the project is funded.
 The application form is linked here, and on page 6.